Have you ever avoided updating your theme because it was difficult, time consuming, and you were afraid of losing your changes?

 Plans that include access to theme files are not eligible for refunds or the 30-day money back guarantee.

 You can cancel your subscription at any time and you’ll retain access until your year is complete.
 Canceling the subscription does not initiate a refund.

-We’ll answer questions as they arise via the Nourish FAQ.
+We’ll answer questions as they arise via the Feast Plugin FAQ.